BONSAMURAIS/hackathons/README.md

 ### Paper 3: The world isn't flat: Making computational inventory models usable

 Must be open access.
 Authorship to be determined by contribution to paper writing.
 All participants acknowledged.

+### Paper 4: The BONSAI ontology for industrial ecology

+Must be open access.
+Authorship to be determined by contribution to paper writing.